Halium/docs/supplementary/devices/rolex.rst

 Kernel & Hardware
 ^^^^^^^^^^^^^^^^^

-The kernel is based off LineageOS-R4A's kernel (though it has some halium specific patches)
+The kernel is based off LineageOS-R4A's kernel (though it has some halium specific patches).

+**camera** folder from device tree had to be removed due to an missing dependency that I couldn't resolve.

 Device Specifics
 ----------------